The Peninsula New York: 1980s and 1990s

 In August 1988, Hongkong and Shanghai Hotels (HSH), the operator of the Peninsula Hotels chain, agreed to buy Maxim's New York for $127 million.
 HSH planned to rename the hotel after the Peninsula Hong Kong, a hotel in Kowloon, Hong Kong.
 HSH did not plan to significantly change the Peninsula New York's operations; at the time, the hotel had 250 units and employed 200 workers.
 Goldman still owned the land under the hotel.
 Media sources said HSH's willingness to buy out the operating lease at a high price reflected a common view that a luxury hotel chain could not thrive without a hotel in New York City.
 HSH officials believed the purchase price was justified by the presence of the ground-floor storefronts facing Fifth Avenue, as well as the three-story health club atop the roof.
 When HSH took over the hotel on October 3, 1988, its occupancy rate averaged 30 percent; this had grown to 50 percent by April 1989.

 Manfred Timmel, who was appointed as the Peninsula New York's general manager, had to wait three months before his liquor license was approved.
 The Peninsula group faced a similar delay when it tried to obtain permits for the rooftop fitness center.
 Numerous employees had resigned after the hotel was sold, and there were delays in training new employees.
 HSH also had to pay $5 million a year for the ground lease, in addition to the usual operating expenses and mortgage payments.
-Nonetheless, by the end of 1989, the hotel had an 80 percent occupancy rate, and it had accommodated such guests as musicians Rod Stewart and Sammy Davis Jr..
-The hotel's storefronts were leased to tenants such as accessories firm Wempe's.
+Nonetheless, by the end of 1989, the hotel had an 80 percent occupancy rate, and it had accommodated such guests as musicians Rod Stewart and Sammy Davis Jr. The hotel's storefronts were leased to tenants such as accessories firm Wempe's.
 A spa opened at the Peninsula New York in early 1991; the spa was expanded by the late 1990s.

 By the beginning of 1996, HSH had raised the hotel's room rates and was planning to renovate the Peninsula New York.
 The Washington Post, citing unnamed industry experts, said the renovations were intended to justify the increased room rates.
-In December 1997, the hotel's managers announced that the hotel would close for renovations the following month, although the fitness center on the top stories would remain open.
+Crazy Shirts leased a storefront in the hotel in early 1997.
+That December, the hotel's managers announced that the hotel would close for renovations the following month, although the fitness center on the top stories would remain open.
 The renovation cost between $45 million and $55 million.
 The project mainly focused on refurbishing the suites and guestrooms, although the public rooms received minor alterations.
 During the renovation, HSH added 14 units and replaced the plumbing and electrical systems.
 The renovation was completed in November 1998.